af83/edwig-docs/source/index.html.md

   </tr>
 </table>

-##Configurer un Partner pour ne gérer en collecte qu’une liste donnée d’arrêts
+##Configure a Partner to manage, in collect, a given list of stops

-Dans un Partner, on peut définir un settings collect_include_stopareas contenant une suite d’identifiants sparés par un virgule.
+In a Partner, we can define a setting collect_include_stopareas containing a serie of IDs separated by a comma.

-Exemple : collect_include_stopareas = “boaarle,trahote”
+Example : collect_include_stopareas = “boaarle,trahote”

-Cette liste d’identifiants est associée au remote_objectid_kind du même Partner.
+This serie of IDs is associated with the remote_objectid_kind from the same Partner.

-Cette liste est pris en compte par le CollectManager pour sélectionner (ou non) le Partner.
-En l’absence du setting, le Partner peut être utilisé pour alimenter n’importe quel StopArea.
+This serie is considered by the CollectManager to select(or not) the Partner.
+If the setting is missing, the Partner can be used to supply any StopArea.

-##Configurer un Partner pour choisir sa priorité dans la collecte
+## Configurate a Partner to choose its priority in the collect.

-Dans un Partner, on peut définir un setting collect.priority contenant un entier (supérieur ou égal à 0).
+In a Partner, we can define a collect.priority setting containing an integer (upper or equal to 0).

-Exemple : collect.priority = “1”
+Example: collect.priority = “1”

-Cette priorité est prise en compte par le CollectManager pour sélectionner le Partner.
-Un Partner avec un priorité plus basse est utilisé en priorité.
-En l’absence du setting, le Partner a la priorité la plus basse (0).
+This priority is considered by the CollectManager to select the Partner.
+A Partner with a lesser priority is used in priority.
+If the setting is missing, the Partner have the less state of priority (0).

-##Paramétrer un arrêt pour qu’il soit monitoré temporairement
+##Set a stop to be temporarily monitored.

-Les attributs StopArea#CollectedAlways et StopArea#CollectedUntil permettent de contrôler la collecte temporaire ou non d’un arrêt.
+The StopArea#CollectedAlways and StopArea#CollectedUntil's attributs allows us to control the temporary(or not) collect of a stop.

-Un arrêt avec StopArea#CollectedAlways à vrai sera toujours pris en compte par le mécanisme de collecte.
+A stop with a True StopArea#CollectedAlways will always be considered by the collect mechanism.

-Un arrêt avec StopArea#CollectedAlways à faux ne sera pris en compte par le mécanisme de collecte que si CollectedUntil est défini et dans le futur.
+A stop with a False StopArea#CollectedAlways will only be considered by the collect mechanism if CollectedUntil is defined.

-Lorsqu’une requête de StopMonitoring est reçue sur un arrêt, son attribut CollectedUntil est repositionné dans le futur (+15 minutes).
-La collecte est assurée pendant toute cette période.
+When StopMonitoring Request is received on a stop, its CollectedUntil Attribute is repositioned in the futur (+15 minutes).
+The collect is inssured during this period.

-Ce qui signifie qu’un arrêt non monitoré par défaut, le sera temporairement tant que ses informations sont consultées via des requêtes de StopMonitorings.
+It signify that a default unmonitored stop will be temporary monitored until its informations are no longer consulted by StopMonitoring requests.

-Exemples :
+Example:

-Arrêt “RATP Dev”:
+"RATP Dev" stop:

-* ObjectIDs hastus et stif
+* ObjectID hastus and stif
 * CollectedAlways: true
-* CollectedUntil: non défini
+* CollectedUntil: undefined

-Arrêt “STIF”:
+"STIF" stop:

 * ObjectIDs stif
 * CollectedAlways: false
-* CollectedUntil non défini initialement.
+* CollectedUntil: Undefined by default

-Quand on reçoit une requête de StopMonitoring, CollectedUntil  passe à +15 minutes.
+When we receive a StopMonitoring request, CollectedUntil go to +15 minutes

-##Recharger automatiquement le Model d'un Referential à l'heure prévue
+##Automatically reload tht Model of a Referential at a determined time

-A l'heure configurée (04:00 par défaut), un Referential doit lancer la procédure de rechargement de son Model.
-Le Model change de date de référence et prend la date du jour.
+At the configured time (04:00 by default), a Referential have to launch its Model's reloading process.
+The Model change the referential date and take the today's date.

-Le setting "model.reload_at" du Referential permet de modifier cette heure (par exemple "03:15").
+The Referential's "model.reload_at" setting allows us to modify this time (by example: "03:15").

-Pour l'instant, en l'absence de donnée en base, le rechargement d'un Model consiste à effacer tous les StopVisits, les Lines et les VehicleJourneys.
+For now, because of the missing database, the reloading of a Model deletes all the StopVistis, the Lines and the VehicleJourneys.